apache/incubator-taverna-site/content/documentation/web-service-developers/index.md

 However, there is an additional binding style that is commonly referred to as the document/literal wrapped style.

-Thus, developers have four binding styles to choose from when creating a WSDL file.
+Thus, developers have 4 binding styles to choose from when creating a WSDL file.

  1. RPC/encoded
  2. RPC/literal